How Iran’s missile strike on Israel appears to have hit some targets

 But ballistic missiles from Iran travel much higher and faster than those fired from nearby Lebanon and Gaza.
 The missiles fly briefly into space before coming down on their targets near or at hypersonic speeds.
 Israel has a separate missile defense system known as Arrow, which is capable of intercepting missiles near or in space, but Arrow has fewer interceptors than Iron Dome.

-When Iran attacked Israel in April, it used around 100 ballistic missiles in conjunction with roughly 200 low flying drones and cruise missiles, according to Yehoshua Kalisky, a senior researcher at the Institute for National Strategic Studies in Tel Aviv, Israel.
+When Iran attacked Israel in April, it used about 100 ballistic missiles in conjunction with roughly 200 low-flying drones and cruise missiles, according to Yehoshua Kalisky, a senior researcher at the Institute for National Strategic Studies in Tel Aviv, Israel.
 The drones and cruise missiles were shot down easily by fighter jets, leaving the missiles for Arrow, he says.

-This time, Iran launched around 180 ballistic missiles, putting more strain on the Arrow system.
+This time, Iran launched about 180 ballistic missiles, putting more strain on the Arrow system.
 “The job for the Arrow was much easier [in April],” he says.

 Moreover, images of the missiles being fired out of Iran, together with pictures of debris that fell in Israel, suggests more sophisticated ballistic missiles were used, Lewis says.